tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/购买指南/购买方式_intl_en.md

     - RocksDB: A key-value storage engine, with efficient writing and high compression.
 If it is selected, the architecture will be two-node.
   - **Architecture**: Single-node, two-node, or three-node.
 For more information, see [Overview](https://intl.cloud.tencent.com/document/product/236/38328).
   - **Data Replication Mode**: Async, semi-sync, and strong sync replication modes are supported.
 For more information, see [Database Instance Replication](https://intl.cloud.tencent.com/document/product/236/7913).
- - **Source AZ** and **Replica AZ**: Select different source and replica AZs (i.e., [multi-AZ deployment](https://intl.cloud.tencent.com/document/product/236/8459)) to protect your database from failures and AZ outages.
+ - **Source AZ** and **Replica AZ**: Select different source and replica AZs (i.e., multi-AZ deployment as described in [High Availability (Multi-AZ)](https://intl.cloud.tencent.com/document/product/236/8459)) to protect your database from failures and AZ outages.
 >?
 >- If the source and replica are in different AZs, the network sync delay may increase by 2–3 ms.
 >- When you purchase Tencent Cloud services, we recommend you select the region closest to your end users to minimize access latency and improve download speed.
 >
- - **Instance Type**: **General** or **Dedicated**.
+ - **Instance Type**: General or dedicated.
 For more information, see [Resource Isolation Policy](https://intl.cloud.tencent.com/document/product/236/39794).
  - **Instance Specs**: Select specifications as needed.
  - **Hard Disk**: The disk space is used to store the files required by MySQL execution.
+ - **Network**: You can select the network and subnet for the instance.
+VPC is supported.
+If existing networks do not meet your requirements, you can create [VPCs](https://console.cloud.tencent.com/vpc/vpc?rid=4) or [subnets](https://console.cloud.tencent.com/vpc/subnet?rid=4).[](id:HXBZ)
+>?
+>- A subnet is a logical network space in a VPC.
+You can create subnets in different AZs in the same VPC, which communicate with each other over the private network by default.
+>- After you select a network, the subnet IPs in the AZ of the selected instance are displayed by default.
+You can also select subnet IPs in other AZs in the region of the instance.
+Business connections adopt nearby access, so the network latency will not be increased.
- - **Network**: Select the network where the TencentDB for MySQL instance resides, which is "Default-VPC (default)" by default.
-We recommend you select the same VPC in the same region as the CVM instance to be connected to.
-Otherwise, the MySQL instance cannot connect to the CVM instance over the private network.[](id:HXBZ)
+>- We recommend you select the same VPC in the same region as the CVM instance to be connected to.
+Otherwise, the MySQL instance cannot connect to the CVM instance over the private network.
  - **Custom Port**: The database access port, which is 3306 by default.
  - **Security Group**: For more information on security group creation and management, see [TencentDB Security Group Management](https://intl.cloud.tencent.com/document/product/236/14470).
 >?Port 3306 must be opened for the TencentDB for MySQL instance through the inbound rule of the security group.
 The instance uses private network port 3306 by default and supports custom port.
 If the default port is changed, the new port should be opened in the security group.
- - **Parameter Template**: In addition to the system parameter template provided by TencentDB, you can also create a custom parameter template.
+ - **Parameter Template**: Besides the system parameter template provided by TencentDB, you can create a custom parameter template.
 For more information, see [Managing Parameter Template](https://intl.cloud.tencent.com/document/product/236/31906).
   - **Character Set**: LATIN1, GBK, UTF8, and UTF8MB4 character sets are supported.
 The default value is UTF8.
 After purchasing the instance, you can change the character set on the instance details page in the console.
 For more information, see [Use Limits > Notes on character set](https://intl.cloud.tencent.com/document/product/236/7259).
  - **Table Name Case Sensitivity**: Whether the table name is case sensitive.
 The default value is **Enabled**.
  - **Password Complexity**: You can set the password complexity to improve the database security, which is disabled by default.
-For more information, see [Setting Password Complexity](https://www.tencentcloud.com/document/product/236/49197).
+For more information, see [Setting Password Complexity](https://intl.cloud.tencent.com/document/product/236/49197).
  - **Root Password**: Set the password of the root account (the default user name for a new MySQL database is "root").
 If you select **Set After Creation**, you can reset the password after creating the instance.
-For more information, see [Resetting Password](https://intl.cloud.tencent.com/document/product/236/31901)
+For more information, see [Resetting Password](https://intl.cloud.tencent.com/document/product/236/31901).
  - **Alarm Policy**: You can create an alarm policy to trigger alarms and send messages when the Tencent Cloud resource state changes.
 For more information, see [Alarm Policies (Cloud Monitor)](https://intl.cloud.tencent.com/document/product/236/8457).
  - **Project**: Select a project to which the TencentDB instance belongs.
 The default project is used.
  - **Tag**: Categorize and manage resources with tags.
-For more information, see [Overview](https://intl.cloud.tencent.com/document/product/236/31917).
+For more information, see [Tag Overview](https://intl.cloud.tencent.com/document/product/236/31917).
  - **Instance Name**: Name the instance now or later.
  - **Quantity**: You can purchase up to ten pay-as-you-go instances in each AZ.
  - **Purchase Period**: Select the desired duration according to your business needs.
 The billing mode is monthly subscription, and the longer the purchase period, the higher the discount.